stackt52/bio-id/README.md

 ### 8. Console Service
 The `console service` offers functionalities geared for the administration and monitoring of the BioID system.
 It integrates directly with available services through the service discovery and doesn't make called via the API Gateway.

+### 9. Identity Service
+The `identity-service` offers identity management services for the **bio-data-service**.
+It supports user registration, auth token generation and validation.